 Please consider subscribing to Paleotronic.
 Subscribers get a full digital PDF edition and an optional glossy full-colour printed copy, and all content is exclusive to subscribers until the following issue is released.
 Plus, by subscribing you support our efforts to spread understanding of the history and fundamentals of electronics!
 Thank you.

-Our third instalment of our 12 Years of Retro-Christmas includes ET: The Extra Terrible, the Colecovision, Spectrum, Commodore 64 and much, much more… Click on each image for the full-sized copy or download the PDF Version [more…]
+Our eleventh instalment of our 12 Years of Retro-Christmas visit to the past includes the TurboGrafx 16, Super Mario 3, Populous and the Macintosh LC.
+Click on each image for the full-sized copy or download [more…]

 Be the first to comment